dinngo/furucombo-contract/CHAINEDINPUT.md

 ![](images/reference_config.png)

-- `175-0` bits are reserved for Reference location.
+- `175-0` bits are reserved for reference location.
 - Every `byte` indicates which bytes32 of `localStack` contains the referenced data.
 - Should be `ff` if the location is not used.
 - Parameter data replacement order is from right to left except `ff`.